pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust-with-outlier-detection.myst.md

 # GLM: Robust Regression using Custom Likelihood for Outlier Classification

 :::{post} 17 Nov, 2021
-:tags: pymc3.Bernoulli, pymc3.Data, pymc3.Deterministic, pymc3.DiscreteUniform, pymc3.Exponential, pymc3.GaussianRandomWalk, pymc3.HalfNormal, pymc3.InverseGamma, pymc3.Model, pymc3.Normal, pymc3.Poisson, pymc3.Potential, pymc3.Slice, pymc3.StudentT, pymc3.Uniform, regression, robust analysis
+:tags: pymc.Bernoulli, pymc.Data, pymc.Deterministic, pymc.DiscreteUniform, pymc.Exponential, pymc.GaussianRandomWalk, pymc.HalfNormal, pymc.InverseGamma, pymc.Model, pymc.Normal, pymc.Poisson, pymc.Potential, pymc.Slice, pymc.StudentT, pymc.Uniform, regression, robust analysis
 :category: intermediate
 :author: Jon Sedar, Thomas Wiecki, Raul Maldonado, Oriol Abril
 :::

-Using PyMC3 for Robust Regression with Outlier Detection using the Hogg 2010 Signal vs Noise method.
+Using PyMC for Robust Regression with Outlier Detection using the Hogg 2010 Signal vs Noise method.

 **Modelling concept:**
 + This model uses a custom likelihood function as a mixture of two likelihoods, one for the main data-generating function (a linear model that we care about), and one for outliers.